Educational TECHNOLOGY, CS 4660/6460

 All texts and readings will be made available online or on Canvas

 The course project will run the duration of the semester with three primary design reviews that require deliverables.
-You will work in teams of 4-6 members (assigned in class) and will choose a project based on interest, the availability of an authentic design context, and the potential to incorporate digital mapping technologies into your project.
-A list of relevant project areas will be discussed in class, but you are encouraged to propose projects of your own as well as projects that focus on the Georgia Tech campus/community.
+You will work in teams of 4-6 members (assigned in class) and will choose a project based on interest and the availability of an authentic design context.
+A list of relevant project areas will be discussed in class, but you are encouraged to propose projects of your own as well as projects that focus on the Georgia Tech campus/community and/or leverage digital mapping technologies.

 Assignments & grading